 - Children who may have excessive decay (severe early childhood caries)

 - Young children who have difficulty cooperating for treatment

 - Children with carious lesions that may not all be treated in one visit

 - Special Needs Patients: Children and Adults

-Video: This new method of treating tooth decay using silver nitrate flouride may make the pain, and expense, of traditional treatments obsolete.
+PBS Video: New method of treating tooth decay using Silver Nitrate Flouride may make the pain and expense of traditional treatments obsolete.

 What are the benefits?